 Maintain Your Sleep Schedule

 Another way to ensure energy while you travel is to keep a consistent sleep schedule.
-There is a temptation to stay up late and sleep in, but this will change your circadian rhythm which will affect your quality of sleep and energy level.
+There is a temptation to stay up late and sleep in, but this can change your circadian rhythm.
+Changing your circadian rhythm will affect your quality of sleep and energy level.
 Wake up at at the same time you normally would and walk along the beach or enjoy a cup of coffee.
-In the evening, watch the sunset, begin winding down and go to bed at your regular bedtime so you can wake up feeling refreshed and ready to get the most out of your vacation.
+In the evening, watch the sunset, begin winding down and go to bed at your regular bedtime.
+Doing this allows you to wake up feeling refreshed and ready to get the most out of your vacation.

 Eat Healthy and Watch Your Portion Sizes